 Judges: Justice Ramesh Ranganathan, Chairperson & Seema Gupta, Technical Member (Electricity)

 Date of Judgement: 13.02.2025

+Area of Law: Tariff Adoption

 The Appellate Tribunal for Electricity held that the Kerala State Electricity Regulatory Commission (KSERC) was justified in rejecting the Kerala State Electricity Board Limited's (KSEBL) request to grant approval to the Power Supply Agreements (PSAs) executed with the respondent generators.
 The Tribunal found that KSEBL had significantly deviated from and violated the 2013 Central Government Guidelines for procurement of power through competitive bidding under Section 63 of the Electricity Act, without obtaining the prior approval of the Central Government as required.
 Consequently, the tariff determined by KSEBL could not be said to have been determined through a transparent process of bidding in accordance with the Central Government Guidelines, and the KSERC was justified in refusing to grant approval to the unapproved PSAs.